Questions Answered About the CELTA

 ✔ The CELTA includes real-life teaching practice with actual English learners, in an authentic classroom environment

 The CELTA is the most sought-after TEFL certificate by employers worldwide.
-According to a survey conducted by Cambridge English in 2015, 70% of job advertisements specifically request the CELTA.
+According to a survey conducted by Cambridge English, 70% of job advertisements specifically request the CELTA.
 They analysed 500 ads from 23 international job search websites, across 56 countries, and found 350 references to CELTA.
 In the UK alone, 91 per cent of employers wanted their teachers to have the CELTA!

 Furthermore, a part of the course is solely dedicated to professional development and finding work once you graduate.
 The schools often have jobs boards and contacts with other institutions looking to hire CELTA-qualified teachers.
 Plus, you’ll also be eligible to sign up for TEFLwork, an online jobs portal for qualified English teachers.